apkepinska/KepinskaLab/Code of conduct.md

 ## Reporting and enforcement
 - Report any concerns or violations to Dr. Kępińska immediately.
 - All reports will be treated confidentially.
-- Violators will be approached by Dr. Kępińska immediately, with potential removal from lab projects for repeated offenses.
+- Violators will be approached by Dr. Kępińska immediately, with removal from lab projects for repeated offenses.

 ## Professional conduct
 - Maintain professional communication suitable for diverse audiences (sexual content is never appropriate).